 The thread angle when the metric thread standard is used is 30 °, and the thread angle when the British thread standard is used is 29 °.

 5. China standard metric thread identification and examples

-China’s GB standard stipulates that the unit of ordinary thread marking is mm, the first letter is the thread code, the second digit represents the nominal diameter (major diameter) of the thread, and the subsequent symbols represent the tolerance code, the screw length code and the screw direction code in turn.
+According to China’s GB standard, the unit of measurement for ordinary thread marking is millimeters.
+The first letter indicates the thread code, while the second digit represents the nominal diameter, also known as the major diameter of the thread.
+The remaining symbols represent the tolerance code, screw length code, and screw direction code, respectively.

 Fig. 17 marking contents of 5 parts of ordinary thread

 The feature code represents the type of thread, with M representing an ordinary thread.
 The size code indicates the nominal diameter × pitch.
 For instance, 8X1 means that the nominal diameter is 8 and the pitch is 1.